-Section I: Blood Vessels and its Parts
+Section I: Blood Vessels and their parts

 The tissues in our body are derived from the embryonic ectoderm, endoderm and mesoderm.
 The middle layer mesoderm provides supportive functions.
 This layer, which includes blood cells and blood vessels, form the supportive tissues of the body.
 The space between the ectoderm and endoderm is filled by the cavity the coelom that stretch from the neck to the posterior of the body.
 The linings of the body cavity from the mesoderm has changed throughout the evolution and development of chick mesoderm as shown in the figure and can be compared with the similar stages of frog embryo.